 Using the Social Process Triangles created by the Institute of Cultural Affairs to identify a broad range of issues faced by a community, followed by the Consensus Workshop Method to see larger patterns of issues.

-To get a broad perspective on the issues facing a village, community or town.
-The method can be used with organizations, incorporating the language of the Social Process Triangles, to identify the breadth of the problems the unit is facing.
+To get a broad perspective on the issues facing a village, community or town, an organisation, incorporating the language of the Social Process Triangles, to identify the breadth of the problems a unit is facing.

 Setting: Copies of the Social Process Triangles (SPT's) down to the 3rd level for each participant.
 A wall sized version of the SPT's